mlab817/faqs/src/stimulating-the-agriculture-and-fisheries-enterprises-ecosystem-safe-program/how-will-the-program-be-rolled-out.md

 ---
  title: How will the program be rolled out?

-tags: ["program","rolled"]

  ---

-### Stimulating the Agriculture and Fisheries Enterprises Ecosystem (SAFE) Program
+## Stimulating the Agriculture and Fisheries Enterprises Ecosystem (SAFE) Program

-## How will the program be rolled out?
+# How will the program be rolled out?

  - Phase 1: Awareness raising and team-building.
 This includes the setting-up of the Technology Business Incubator (TBI) project team, crafting of a workplan and awareness-raising of the TBI project.